ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 ## Running book-service with Gradle

-- Open a new terminal and navigate to `springboot-keycloak-mongodb-testcontainers` root folder
+- Open a new terminal and navigate to the `springboot-keycloak-mongodb-testcontainers` root folder

 - Run the following command to start the application
   ```